What You Should Know About Debt Collection

 At the Law Offices of Todd M. Friedman, P.C., our lawyers are available at any time to go over your situation and assess your options.
 Speak directly with one of our attorneys.

 We serve clients nationwide.
-Our California offices are in Beverly Hills and Santa Ana, and we have an office in King of Prussia, Pennsylvania, as well.
-Contact us today to schedule a free initial consultation by calling , toll free at or by filling out our online form.
+Our California offices are in Woodland Hills, although we have offices in Chicago, Illinois, Cleveland, Ohio and King of Prussia, Pennsylvania, as well.
+Contact us today to schedule a free initial consultation by calling toll free or by filling out our online form.